cs4241-20a/a3-persistence/README.md

   - include any modifications to the CSS framework you made via custom CSS you authored
 - the five Express middleware packages you used and a short (one sentence) summary of what each one does Express Middleware:
-- csurf
+- compression: Compresses HTTP responses.
 - body-parser: Middleware for easily parsing the bodies of HTTP requests.
 - ejs: Templating library that allows for reuse of components and composition of HTML pages from components with variables.
 - passport: Authentication library, using the GitHub strategy.
 - express session: Handles browser sessions for users.
 Works with passport to keep track of users' login state as they browse the site.

 ## Technical Achievements
-- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy
+- **Tech Achievement 1**: I used OAuth authentication via the GitHub strategy.

 ### Design/Evaluation Achievements
-- **Design Achievement 1**: I followed the following tips from the W3C Web Accessibility Initiative...
+- **Design Achievement 1**: I followed the CRAP principles from the Non-Designer's Design Book.
+  * Contrast:
+  * Repetition: I re-used as many similar elements as possible in designing my frontend.
+I used Bootstrap CSS as my CSS framework, which comes with components that already have a fairly unified design - smooth, clean-feeling font and rounded
+  I made use of Card elements in almost every page - each recipe in the "My Recipes" and "All Recipes" page is its own card, as well as the forms for adding a new recipe.
+I also reused the same layout for adding and editing a recipe, with minor functional changes via ejs templating, to keep them consistent.
+Finally, the "action" buttons (for adding, editing, or deleting a recipe) are all the same size and brightly colored to remain consistent.
+  * Repetition